bhrott/my-bat-belt/README.md

 [Graylog](https://www.graylog.org/): With Graylog you can centrally collect the syslog and EventLog messages.

+[Wiremock](http://wiremock.org/): WireMock is a simulator for HTTP-based APIs.
+Some might consider it a service virtualization tool or a mock server.

 ## Utils / Others / ...
 [cloc](https://www.npmjs.com/package/cloc): an npm package for count lines of code on a folder.